 Defining Magento Multi-Source Inventory

-Magento Multi-Source Inventory allows multiple inventory sources to be managed by a single merchant without the need to install third-party extensions or platforms.
+Magento allows multiple product inventory sources to be managed by a single merchant without the need to install third-party extensions or platforms.

 Magento 2 Multi-Source Inventory Sources

-‘Source’ refers to the physical location of the stock and it includes warehouse, distribution center, brick-and-mortar store and any other location where the products are stored.
+‘Source’ refers to the physical location of the product stock and it includes multiple warehouses, distribution center, brick-and-mortar store and any other location where the products are stored.

 Step 1: Go to Admin -> Stores -> Inventory -> Sources